manishdevraj/jarvis/README.md

 * Search in an infinite sorted array
 * Search in a rotated array
 * Validate if it's a valid BST
+* Find ugly number given a, b, c
+* Find the day when the revenue milestones achieved
+* Find ceiling of a number

 ### [[⬆]](#toc) <a name='bitxor'>Bit XOR problem</a>